 Manufacturers continue to make more hybrid models each year, and now plug-in hybrids are also available in a variety of makes and models.
 Plug-in hybrids are similar to traditional hybrids but are also equipped with a larger, more advanced battery that allows the vehicle to be plugged in and recharged in addition to refueling with gasoline.

 One question that often comes up when discussing the cost of hybrids is battery replacement.
-Since hybrids are relatively new to the market, actual battery replacement costs are generally unknown.
-However, it is projected that a new battery pack will likely fall in the $2,000 or so range when aging hybrids get to the point where replacement is needed.
+It is projected that a new battery pack will likely fall in the $2,000 or so range when aging hybrids get to the point where replacement is needed.

 Hybrids often cost more than their gasoline counterparts due to cost of the battery, however this is not always the case.
 Also, you may be able to recoup the higher upfront cost by spending less each month on gasoline, or qualifying for a rebate or tax credit.
 There are many factors that figure into a hybrid's "payback" time.
 Below is a fundamental calculation that can be used to determine the theoretical payback for any hybrid model, but keep in mind that other factors are not accounted for here that can have a large impact on payback.
 Some of those include rebates or tax incentives, added value items manufacturers may place on hybrids to offset the extra cost, driving habits that can affect fuel economy (and could even cut the miles to achieving the breakeven point in half), non-financial conveniences (such as carpool lane access and free parking), etc.